'Very stressful': Man denied vaccine exemption despite suffering injury

 Jonutz's medical insurer Accuro Health Insurance initially accepted a pre-approval for specialist consultation but declined further cover due to his policy's pandemic clause stating "any consultations or treatment related to avian influenza or other pandemic are not covered".

-Mid-November, ACC informed cover for Jonutz's injury "had not been determined" and was unable to consider his application.
+In mid-November, ACC informed Jonutz that cover for his injury "had not been determined" and it was unable to consider his application.

 Without ACC, Jonutz continued work as a mechanic, agitating his condition and causing him to collapse at work.